Methods of extracting firmware from IoT devices – Part Two

 Let's take a look at lighttpd's config.

-Using ps to easily see where lighthttpd reads its configuration file from.
+to easily see where lighthttpd reads its configuration file from.

 We see the following: